jimFalkenstine/CoasterCountsAPI/README.md

 **Create a web server with at least one route and connect to it from your application using ExpressJS**

-The Express server is created in index.js.
+The Express server for the CoasterCounts API is created in index.js.
 The server has three get routes as well as post, put, delete, and patch routes.